Historic Tours of England

 • We also stop at the nearby 12th century St Mary's Church, the burial site of the Earl of Warwick, Richard Beauchamp as well as Robert Dudley, 1st Earl of Leicester - the favourite of Queen Elizabeth I.

-• After our time in Warwick he head to Leicester the location from which King Richard III set off to face his rival Henry Tudor in 1485.
+• After our time in Warwick we head to Leicester, about 1 hour away, the location from which King Richard III set off to face his rival Henry Tudor in 1485.

 • We check in to the Novotel Hotel and then head to The Globe, Leicester's oldest pub since 1720, just a short walk away.